alidcast/vue-mobiledoc-editor/README.md

 ### Basic Usage

-This package is composed of three main parts:
+This package is composed of three main components:

 * `MobiledocEditor`
 * `MobiledocButton`
 * `MobiledocController`

 Additionally, you can use the following addons:
-* `MobiledocToolbar`
+* `MobiledocToolbar` (component)
+* `compToCard` (factory function)

 The `MobiledocEditor`, `MobiledocButton`, and `MobiledocToolbar` are Vue components that all share the `MobiledocController` instance, which allows each of the mobiledoc components to share data and methods and communicate with each other.

-You can import the default `Mobiledoc` instance, which has this all initialized.
+You can import the default `Mobiledoc` instance, which initializes these components for you.
 * `Mobiledoc.Ctrl`
 * `Mobiledoc.Editor`
 * `Mobiledoc.Btn`